Iu Mien people: Challenges faced by the Iu Mien in the United States today

 The other social problem that the first generation of Iu Mien Americans faces is illegal drug users.
 When they're confronted with social problems such as spousal conflict, and parents and children conflict, they do not know how to cope with the stress.
 Using illegal drugs to relieve stress and emotion is the primary factor in illegal drug addiction.
 The other factor contributing to drug addiction was that they believe illegal drugs such as opium can cure chronic illness so instead of going to see a doctor, they use the illegal drug to slow down the chronic pain.
 They often do not trust modern medical doctors.
 As consequence, some of the first Iu Mien Americans were addicted to illegal drugs.

 The third major social problem is alcohol and gambling because of the lack of social activities for them to participate in, and isolation is the main cause of first Iu Mien Americans becoming alcoholics and gamblers.
 Iu Mien Communities lack financial resources and programs to address the social problem within Iu Mien Communities.
 Therefore, the government programs allocate funding to Iu Mien Community is essential and vital for their basic survival.

 Due to rapid cultural adaptation, the second generation of Iu Mien Americans is less impoverished and societally disadvantaged than their parents.
 Using the financial foundations created by their parents, most second-generation Iu Mien Americans are capable of further educating themselves, and ranking higher in the workplace compared to their predecessors.
-Most second-generation Iu Mien Americans don't have children yet, as this generation is still nearing their reproductive years.
+Most second-generation Iu Mien Americans don't have children yet, as this generation is still nearing their reproductive years.The generations are all facing strategizing with coping mechanisms such as joining American culture and are at threat of losing their current and next generations origin culture putting the entire population at risk against higher populations like China or even the US country.

 Notable Iu Mien

-Cheng "Charlie" Saephan, is a Iu-mien billionaire Portland, Oregon lottery winner.
+Cheng "Charlie" Saephan is a Powerball Portland, Oregon lottery winner.
+He won 1.3 billion dollars.